MilanCiric/mc01ds/README.md

     - **```unsigned int getLength()```**
     - **```virtual double getLoadFactor()```**1

-This class is virtual so it can have na object reference, so it's only used for inheritance to the other hash type classes
+    This class is virtual so it can't have na object reference, so it's only used for inheritance to the other hash type classes
 - **ChainedHashTable\<T,R\> class** - this class inherits HastTable class.
 Functions of this class are:
     - **```void insert(HashObj<T, R>* obj)```**
     - **```void withdraw(HashObj<T, R>* obj)```**